All Episodes

 Lives are then dramatically changed forever for the worse.

-Um rather than peaceful protesting, we haven't seen it.
+Rather than peaceful protesting, we haven't seen it.

-We see cities now refusing the help of the president, presidents begging to help them and send the National Guard.
+We see cities now refusing the help of the president.

-Um, but you know, there was a tweet by Byron York today.
+But, you know, there was a tweet by Byron York today.

-Maybe it's time for some enterprising blue state municipality to go bold and eliminate its police force, and let's see what happens.
+Maybe it's time for some enterprising blue state municipality to go bold and eliminate its police force and let's see what happens.

 Well, do we really have to think hard about what we think would happen there?